-In 2000, Inger-Lise and Stein, the third-generation hosts, was given the responsibility for running the mountain lodge.
+In 2000, Inger-Lise and Stein was given the responsibility for running the mountain lodge.
 Larger cabins were built to make room for kitchen and bathroom.
 An increasing number of tourists visited us, and we built 8 new cabins catering for the increasing demands for creature comforts.

 The camp sites were also updated, and we made a playground and space for a bonfire.

 In 2013, we started offering Musk ox and Elk/moose safaris, which our guests appreciate.